barchart/marketdata-api-js/docs/content/concepts/connections.md

 ## Reconnecting

 Unexpected network conditions may cause the WebSocket connection to close.
-When this happens, a *disconnect* event will be generated (see the [System Status](content/subscriptions?id=system-status)).
+When this happens, a **Disconnect** event will be generated (see the [System Status](/content/concepts/subscriptions?id=system-status) subscription).
 The SDK will **automatically** begin attempting to reestablish the connection.

-Once the connection is reestablished, a *login success* event will be generated and subscriptions will be automatically restarted.
+Once the connection is reestablished, a **LoginSuccess** event will be generated and subscriptions will be automatically restarted.
 However, market state should be considered to be outdated until you receive the first notification for each subscription.

 To abort the automated reconnection process, simply call the ```Connection.disconnect``` function.